Our regular Sunday morning service is at 10.30am.

 What happens afterwards?

-Tea and coffee is served after the service - please stay on to say hello and have a chat.
-There is also the opportunity to purchase goods from our well-stocked and popular Traidcraft stall.
+Tea and coffee are served after the service - please stay to say hello and have a chat.
+There is also the opportunity to purchase goods from our well-stocked and popular Traidcraft and Fairtrade stall.